Best condo insurance companies

 Start by reviewing what’s covered in your homeowners association's master policy.
 Your HOA insurance policy likely caps out at a certain amount and you’ll be responsible for any loss over the limit.
 In addition, master policies only cover a condo’s exterior areas.
 If you want financial protection for overages not covered by a master policy, or to cover theft or loss from covered perils such as a fire, you’ll need your own condo insurance policy.

-Knowing how much condo insurance you’ll need depends on the value of your items.
+Knowing how much condo insurance you’ll need requires an estimate of the value of your items.
 Do a rough tally of your personal property, as well as the cost of the materials and improvements.
 For example, take into account the quality and cost of your kitchen cabinets, type of flooring and any upgrades to your bathrooms.
 In addition, most policies set limits for items valuable personal property, such as high-value jewelry, electronics and firearms.
 You may want to add a scheduled personal property endorsement to cover special items worth over $1,000.

 As with all types of insurance, shop around for the best value.
-You may find that the same limit, or the identical amount of coverage, could vary in price significantly from one carrier to another.
-Get insurance quotes from at least three insurance providers.
-When shopping for a condo insurance policy, don’t forget to take advantage of carrier discounts such as bundling condo and auto insurance, or adding a home security system for extra savings.
+You may find that the same limit or the identical amount of coverage could vary in price significantly from one carrier to another.
+Get insurance quotes from at least three providers.
+When shopping for a condo insurance policy, don’t forget to take advantage of carrier discounts such as bundling condo and auto insurance or adding a home security system for extra savings.

 Methodology